Onboarding reference

 - If

-~/.openclaw/openclaw.jsonexists, choose Keep / Modify / Reset. - Re-running onboarding does not wipe anything unless you explicitly choose Reset
+~/.openclaw/openclaw.jsonexists, choose Keep current values, Review and update, or Reset before setup. - Re-running onboarding does not wipe anything unless you explicitly choose Reset

 (or pass